Benchmark Harness Adapters

 ♦️ Ruby Benchmark

 The Ruby Benchmark Adapter (ruby_benchmark) expects Benchmark module output for the #bm, #bmbm, and #benchmark methods.
 A label is required for each benchmark.
 The latency Measure (ie nanoseconds (ns)) is gathered.
 Only the reported value (ie value) is available.
-There are no lower_value and upper_value.
+Neither lower_value nor upper_value are collected.

 🦀 Rust Bench